nmintzer-oswego/isaac-launchable/README.md

 5. After a few seconds you should see the UI in the viewer tab.
 The first launch may take much longer as shaders are cached.
 6. On subsequent relaunches, simply refresh this tab to see the UI.

 ### Running Isaac Lab Commands - Detailed Guide
 To run an Isaac Lab command, first consider if it requires the UI.
 If it doesn't, such as during policy training, simply run the command as normal.

-If you need to see the Isaac Sim UI, just append these additional arguments to the Isaac Lab command: `--kit_args="--no-window --enable omni.kit.livestream.webrtc"`.
+If you need to see the Isaac Sim UI, just append these additional arguments to the Isaac Lab command: `--livestream 2`.

 Let's try out the Ant walking task as a demo.
 We chose this task because it trains quickly.